manuelbomi/Data-Architect-Procedure-for-Designing-a-Scalable-Logical-Data-Model-with-ER-Studio/README.md

-# Data Architect Procedure for Designing a Scalable Logical Data Model with ER Studio
+# Data Architect Procedure for Designing a Scalable Logical Data Model with ER-Studio

 ### **OVERVIEW**